ruiying-ocean/cgeniepy/docs/source/initialisation.rst

 .. code-block:: console

    $ scp -r remote:cgenie_output/experiment_id ~/Downloads

+For test, an example output is already attached with the package under directory `cgeniepy/src/data/muffin.CBE.worlg4.BASESFeTDTL.SPIN`.
+This is an modern configuration with ecosystem component enabled.

 Initialise a model instance
 -------------------------------
 The next step is to initialise a model experiment instance.
-Two parameters are needed: (1) the directory path; (2) the target sub-model (e.g., biogem or ecogem).
+Two parameters are needed: (1) the directory path (e.g., `muffin.CBE.worlg4.BASESFeTDTL.SPIN`); (2) the target sub-model (e.g., biogem or ecogem).
 The default of sub-model is biogem, but if you want to access more data, you can create of gemflag.

 .. code-block:: python